Business Jargon – Don’t let it cost you customers

 - Paint your audience – As you write, think of someone who characterises your target audience – ideally someone you know well.
 Imagining they are seated in front of you will help you tune into your audience’s needs, and stick to everyday language.

 - Ditch your suit – Believe it or not, how you are feeling and how you are dressed will influence your writing’s tone of voice.
-So, writing in a suit could be the root of your problem.
+It is true.
+So, wearing a suit and tie could be at the root of your problem?

-- Find a hero – We absorb the writing styles of what we read, just as children pick up their parents’ accents.
-If you keep examples of writing styles you want to copy, and read them beforehand, they will rub off on your writing.
+- Find a hero – We absorb the writing styles of what we read around the office, just as children pick up their parents’ accents.
+However, if you keep examples of writing styles you want to copy, and read them before you start writing, they will rub off on your work.

-- Decide your style – Decide on three adjectives you’d like your writing to sound like, and then identify their extremes that you want to avoid (e.g. confident, but not arrogant).
-Tune your text for your preferences.
+- Decide your style – Decide on three adjectives you’d like your writing to sound like, and then identify their extreme opposites that you want to avoid (e.g. confident – extreme opposite, arrogant).
+Use these adjectives to guide your writing.

-- Beware of nominalisations (abstract nouns) – It’s common for businesses to use these instead of their verb and adjective equivalents (e.g. notification, to notify; precision, precise) – so ditch them!
-They make your sentences wordy, unclear and bureaucratic.
+- Beware of nominalisations (abstract nouns) – It’s common for businesses to use these instead of what are their verb and adjective equivalents (e.g. notification compared to ‘to notify’; precision compared to ‘precise’).
+However, they make your sentences wordy, unclear and bureaucratic – so ditch them!

-- Read your text out loud – This is a great way for spotting anything unintelligible.
-Long sentences, clichés and jargon will leap out at you – for your treatment.
+- Read your text out loud – This is a great way for spotting anything unintelligible before you share it wither a wider audience.
+Long sentences, clichés and jargon should leap out at you as you read – for your immediate treatment.

-Write clearly, and you won’t pay the cost.
+In summary … Write clearly, and you won’t pay the cost of jargon